 Have you ever been bitten by a tick and gotten sick?
 If so, what tests (if any) were performed and what treatment were you given?
 Do you feel better now?

-Please leave your comments and questions below.
-I love hearing from you!
+Please leave your comments and questions below so we can learn from each other.
+XO, Lori

 If you enjoyed this article, you may want to read more: